samuelc92/study-annotations/devops/kubernetes.md

 - In addition to setting resources required by a Pod, which establishes the minimum resources available to it, you can also set a maximum on it's resources usage via resources `limits`.
 - When a limit is established on a container, the kernel is configured to ensure that consumption cannot exceed these limits.
 A container with a CPU limit of 0.5 cores will only ever get 0.5 cores, even if the CPU is otherwise idle.
 A container with a memory limit of 256MB will not be allowed additional memory, for example `malloc` will fail, if its memory usage exceeds 256MB.

+### Labels and Annotations

+- Labels are Key/Value pairs that can be attached to Kubernetes Objects such as Pods and ReplicaSets.
+They can be arbitrary, and are useful for attaching identifying information to Kubernetes Objects.
+- Label provide the foundation for grouping objects.
+- Annotations provide a storage mechanism that resembles labels.
+Annotations are Key/Value pairs designed to hold non-identifying information that tools and libraries can leverage.

+### Service Discovery

+- Service Discovery tools help solve the problem of finding which processes are listening at which addresses for which services.
+- Real Service Discovery in Kubernetes starts with a Service Object.
+- Use the command `kubectl expose` to create a service.

+#### Domain Name System (DNS)

+- The DNS is the traditional system of Service Discovery on the internet.
+- DNS is designed for relatively stable name resolution with wide and efficient caching.

 ## Anti-pattern